markus-gerber/vnv-heap/evaluation/README.md

 in a VM.
 Because the VM does not replicate the performance characteristics, the numbers do not match out evaluation.
 If you have the hardware available, please follow the instructions in the following section.
-Otherwise skip the following section and skip to "Plot Evaluation Results".
+Otherwise, skip the following section and continue with "Plot Evaluation Results".

-This allows you to validate our claims regarding the functionality of the evaluation.
+This allows you to validate our claims regarding the completeness of the evaluation.

 ### Run Evaluation on Hardware (Informative)

 *This section is informative if you do not have similar hardware available locally.
 If desired we can provide you access to our hardware upon request.*

-All of the latency measurements used for evaluations require *Espressif's ESP32-C3* microcontroller connected over *SPI* to a *Fujitsu MB85RS64V FRAM* module.
+All the latency measurements used for evaluations require *Espressif's ESP32-C3* microcontroller connected over *SPI* to a *Fujitsu MB85RS64V FRAM* module.
 Reproducing the values from these evaluations cannot be achieved inside the virtual machine for the